The Thakhek Motorcycle Loop - dramatic caves and karst scenery

 Several really beautiful caves, and towering karst scenery similar to Vang Vieng and Nong Khiaw further north.
 You need 4-5 days.
 Every night at 18:00 or 18:30, a Frenchman named Nico gives an excellent briefing about the Loop at La Casa hostel in Thakhek.
 This is very informative, and also a great place to meet other people to travel with.
 Nico will give you a small map that is difficult to read -- it is a photocopy of an excellent, much bigger map that you should receive for free when you rent your motorbike.

 Rent your motorbike from Mixay Motorbike rental in Thakhek.
 If you reserve the morning before you want to start, you should have no problem.
 If you try to rent at the last minute, they might have no bikes.
-Mad Monkey Motorbikes is also good, but usually at least twice the price of Mixay.
+Mad Monkey Motorbikes is also professional and reliable, but usually at least twice the price of Mixay.
 DON'T rent from Wang Wang – they are the cheapest, but I met many people who rented with them and had breakdowns.
 One couple had to pay over a million kip to transport their motorbike back to Thakhek after a mechanical failure — not only did Wang Wang not reimburse them, Wang Wang charged them a steep fine for “damaging the bike” by being on it when the engine failed.
 If you haven’t yet found a group to travel with, go at 7 AM to pick up your bike, and wait around.
 Very soon many others will come, and someone will invite you to travel with them.

 For general advice on motorcycling in Laos, see here